UniBreakfast/pacergame-rulebook-with-gpt/README.md

 - **Creation:**

-  - **Specific Tasks with Defined Amounts:** When creating an activity, specify a specific amount using appropriate units such as minutes, pages, or kilometers.
+  - When adding an activity be as specific as you need, not too broad (so you won't be tempted to lie to youself), not too stringent (so you won't be overwhelmed).
+Specify an exact amount using appropriate units such as minutes, pages, kilometers or any other.
 This defines the exact requirement for the activity.

 - **Difficulty Assignment:**